 This is a post in a series called Decoding Dedalus where I take a paragraph of Ulysses and break it down line by line.

-The passage below comes from “Proteus,” the second episode of Ulysses.
+The passage below comes from “Proteus,” the third episode of Ulysses.
 It appears on pages 37 -38 in my copy (1990 Vintage International).
 We’ll be looking at the passage that begins “They came down the steps…” and ends “…clotted hinderparts.”

 They came down the steps from Leahy’s terrace prudently, Frauenzimmer: and down the shelving shore flabbily, their splayed feet sinking in the silted sand.